Grandparent Rights Attorneys in Carmel, IN

 It is important to keep in mind that there is no specific legal standard in Indiana for determining how much visitation is "too much."
 The amount of visitation either agreed to by the parties or ordered by the court will depend upon various factors.
 For instance, the court may evaluate how much time the grandparents have spent with the child in the past and what the child’s needs are.
 In short, the trial court is vested with a broad amount of discretion in evaluating grandparent visitation cases.

-If you are fighting for visitation time with your grandchild, we encourage you to contact our Carmel family law attorneys today.
+If you are fighting for visitation time with your grandchild, we encourage you to contact our Carmel and Indianapolis family law attorneys today.
 Likewise, if you are a parent of a child faced with an action for grandparent visitation that you do not believe is in your child’s best interests, be sure to call on Hollingsworth Roberts Means.
 We can assist you in protecting your rights as a parent or grandparent.
 With respect to either position, we understand the strong emotion that goes into protecting your grandchild or your child and are ready to assist in advocating for your case.